xAaronWx/xAaronWx/README.md

  ### What About Me

 - 🌱 I’m currently learning ```everything``` I can with the time I have
-- 💬 Ask me about anything, I am happy to help
+- 💬 Ask me about anything, I am happy to try and help

 <br />